The History of the Christmas Celebration

 History of Christmas

 Since there was a pagan celebration at a similar time, some of the ways they celebrated began to mingle with how the Christians celebrated during this time.
-Like the Saturnalia celebration peasants could go to the houses of the rich and demand their best food and drink, and the rich felt this was a time that they could repay those less fortunate.
-However, in England, there were many that felt that the holiday had adopted too much of the pagan’s celebration and when Oliver Cromwell ruled England Christmas was canceled!
-But that didn’t last long since most of the population loved the holiday, and with the next ruler Christmas was re-instated.
+Like the Saturnalia celebration, peasants could go to the houses of the rich and demand their best food and drink, and the rich felt this was a time that they could repay those less fortunate.

 A New Celebration

-Blend that with the tradition of Saint Nicholas.
-Saint Nicholas was a kind man who around the time that Christmas began to be celebrated, would give to the poor and even make secret gifts for the little ones.
+So, where does Santa come in?
+Saint Nicholas was a kind man who, around the time that Christmas began to be celebrated, would give to the poor and even make secret gifts for the little ones.
 He even had been caught dropping a bag of gold coins down a poor family’s chimney… and thus began the legend of St. Nicholas or Santa Claus.

-Americans embraced a holiday that they had made their own, the perfect family celebration complete with Christmas trees, gifts, and even Christmas cards.
-Today, the world over, this holiday with the emphasis of peace and joy are celebrated – crossing language barriers and boundary lines and giving families a magical time to make memories and enjoy each other and the blessings that they’ve received.
+Americans embraced a holiday that they had made their own – the perfect family celebration, complete with Christmas trees, gifts, and even Christmas cards.
+Today, the world over, this holiday with an emphasis on peace and joy is celebrated.
+It crosses language barriers, boundary lines, and gives families a magical time to make memories and enjoy each other and the blessings that they’ve received.

 All of us at Homeschool.com would love to wish you a Christmas celebration full of peace, joy, and goodwill to all!